chef-boneyard/chef-rfc/rfc0001-resource-guard.md

 * Remove the identifier attribute of resources executed within a guard, since they are not in a runlist and need no unique identity
-* Enable inheritance of attributes from a given resource A for any resource B executed executed as part of a block passed to a guard attribute of resource A
+* Enable inheritance of attributes from a given resource A for any resource B executed as part of a block passed to a guard attribute of resource A
-* Change the interpretation of boolean error codes for PowerShell code executed by the powershell\_script resource so that it returns boolean values the same way that Unix shells like bash do when they evaluate "boolean-like" statements
+* Change the interpretation of Boolean error codes for PowerShell code executed by the powershell\_script resource so that it returns Boolean values the same way that Unix shells like bash do when they evaluate "Boolean-like" statements
 * Use the PowerShell interpreter for string commands passed to guard attributes of the powershell\_script resource